 After the first marking period of a course, any approved changes will result in a grade of "W" (withdrawn) to appear on the student transcript: this includes a change in the level of a course.
-If the student has a failing average in the course, a "WF" will appear on the student transcript.

 There will be no course changes in the first two weeks of school.
 Counselors will make changes only for the following reasons: